Video Relay Service definition

 Video Relay Service or “VRS” means a video telecommunication service that allows persons who are deaf or hard-of-hearing to communicate over video telephones and similar technologies with hearing persons in real time, via a sign language interpreter.

 Video Relay Service or “VRS” means a form of telecommunications relay service (TRS) that enables persons with hearing or speech disabilities who use American sign language (ASL) to communicate with voice telephone users through video equipment.
-The video equipment links the VRS user with a qualified interpreter so that the VRS user and qualified interpreter can see and communicate with each other in sign language while the qualified interpreter relays the conversation back and forth with a voice caller.
+The video equipment links the VRS user with an interpreter so that the VRS user and interpreter can see and communicate with each other in sign language while the qualified interpreter relays the conversation back and forth with a voice caller.

 Video Relay Service or “VRS” means a form of telecommunications relay service (TRS) that enables persons with hearing or speech disabilities who use American sign language (ASL) to communicate with voice telephone users through video